flucoma/flucoma-docs/doc/BufHPSS.rst

 :control hopSize:

    The hop size in samples.
 As HPSS relies on spectral frames, we need to move the window forward.
-It can be any size but low overlap may create audible artefacts.
+It can be any size, but low overlap may create audible artefacts.

 :control fftSize: